brian-fu/brian-fu/README.md

 # 👋 Hi, I'm Brian Fu

-I'm an aspiring 🚀 Software Engineer currently seeking Summer 2025 Internship/Co-op Opportunities.
-Here are my latest project:
+I'm a Computer Science student at the University of Waterloo and an aspiring 🚀 Software Engineer currently seeking Summer 2025 Internship/Co-op Opportunities.
+Here are my latest projects:

 📱 Videofy – A web application that transforms PDFs into highly engaging study videos 🌐 Leetcode PVP – A web application that supports peer-to-peer connection enabling users to gamify the Leetcode grind by competing with friends.